-And actually, you don't need the decoder ring!
-You're now ready to configure a working LogStream installation - with a Source, Destination, Pipeline, and Route - and to assemble several built-in Functions to refine sample log data.
+You are now ready to configure a working LogStream installation - with a Source, Destination, Pipeline, and Route - and to assemble several built-in Functions to refine sample log data.

 Get Data Flowing

 Add a Source

 Each LogStream Source represents a data input.
 Options include Splunk, Elastic Beats, Kinesis, Kafka, syslog, HTTP, TCP JSON, and others.